Stopping Times of Boundaries: Relaxation and Continuity: Application to neural stopping boundaries

 \section{Application to neural stopping boundaries}

-We apply the above results to study the convergence of the \textit{Neural Optimal Stopping Boundary method} \cite{ReppenSonerTissotFB} which is now outlined.
-Under a suitable coordinate system $(\alpha,\Xi)$ as in Assumption \ref{asm:star}, the algorithm looks for a \textit{neural stopping boundary}, namely a feedforward neural network $g^{\theta}: \calT \times \calE \to \R_+ $ in a (sufficiently large) hypothesis space $\frakN$ such that Additional details on the architecture and size of the neural networks for this problem are given in \cite{ReppenSonerTissotFB}.
+\rr{In this section, we apply the continuity results to prove the convergence of the \textit{Neural Optimal Stopping Boundary method} developed in \cite{ReppenSonerTissotFB}.
+We outline the algorithm for the convenience of the reader.} Under a suitable coordinate system $(\alpha,\Xi)$ as in Assumption \ref{asm:star}, the algorithm looks for a \textit{neural stopping boundary}, namely a feedforward neural network $g^{\theta}: \calT \times \calE \to \R_+ $ in a (sufficiently large) hypothesis space $\frakN$ such that Additional details on the architecture and size of the neural networks for this problem are given in \cite{ReppenSonerTissotFB}.
 The parameter vector $\theta$ is thereafter trained using stochastic gradient ascent.
 As explained at the beginning of \cref{sec:relaxation}, the stopping rule needs to be relaxed to avoid vanishing gradient issues.
 For some fixed fuzzy region width $\varepsilon>0$, we therefore aim to

 with the relaxed stopping rule $\mu_g^{\varepsilon}$ given in \eqref{eq:relaxedRule}.
 The vanishing gradient problem is henceforth resolved and owing to well-known convergence results in stochastic optimization \cite{RobbinsMonro,RobbinsSiegmund}, we can find for every $\gamma > 0$ an $\gamma-$\textit{maximizer} $g^{\varepsilon,\gamma} \in \frakN$, that is